Preparing documents on a laptop for an FDA fast track designation submission.

 Instead of waiting until every piece of your application is finalized, you can send in the chemistry, manufacturing, and controls (CMC) section, followed by nonclinical data, and then clinical sections as they are ready.
 This gives the review team a significant head start, which can shorten the time between your final submission and an approval decision.
 It’s a practical advantage that keeps your momentum going.

-A Faster Path to Approval
+Accelerate Your Path to FDA Approval

 While Fast Track designation focuses on expediting a drug’s development, it also makes the product eligible for other programs that speed up the review process itself, namely Accelerated Approval and Priority Review.
 If your drug qualifies for Priority Review, the FDA sets a goal of taking action on the application within six months, compared to the 10-month goal for a standard review.